metagraph-dev/metagraph-mlir/docs/index.rst

         }
         """,
                 )

+This `MLIRFunc` object returned by ``compile_add`` in this example contains a number of special attributes describing the function, including:

+  * ``name``: Name of the main entry point function.
+  * ``arg_types``: A list of strings containing the MLIR types for each function argument.
+  * ``ret_type``: A string containing the MLIR type of return value
+  * ``mlir``: A bytes object (not string) containing the text of the MLIR code.

+To minimize the size of the JIT compiled modules (and to simplify inspection of the MLIR after inlining into the generated wrapper function), all MLIR functions in the body should be defined as ``private``.

 The MLIR functions are JIT compiled using the `JIT engine in mlir-graphblas`_.
 See that documentation for the examples of how to write functions with scalars,